Tiger's Eye at a Glance

 India

-Indian Tiger's Eye deposits yield material in a range of golden to reddish-brown tones.
+Indian Tiger's Eye deposits produce material in a range of golden to reddish-brown tones.
 Widely used in the Indian gem and jewelry industry for affordable, high-quality cabochons and beads.

 Physical Properties